tumagonx/nwjs_docs_old/Window.md

 ### Window.capturePage(callback [, image_format])
 _since v0.4.2_

 Captures the visible area of the window.
+Note: a simple demo usage can be found here: https://gist.github.com/zhchbin/4749217

 `callback` should be a function that will be called when the the image data is ready.
 It looks like this:
 ```javascript